GARS Ham Radio Exams – Second Sunday of Every Month

 - Minors without a Photo ID must bring their Social Security Card and Birth Certificate

-- Original CSCE for any outstanding license upgrade(s) and one copy for us to keep – if any
+- Original CSCE for any outstanding license upgrade(s), plus one copy for us to keep – if any

 - If you don’t feel well, please be respectful of our volunteers and stay home.